meshachdamilare/eduhub-platform-terraform/README.md

 #### `modules/kubenertes` (AKS)

-Creates an **AKS cluster** using networking config from the networking module implementation output.
+Creates an **AKS cluster** using networking config from the networking module.

 Key features:
 - AKS with `system-assigned identity`